attn-pd/attn-pd.github.io/fragments_fiction/chess_club_characters.md

-# Chess Club Characters
+---
+layout: post
+title: "Chess Club Characters"
+categories: fragments_fiction
+author:

-James Marshall
+- James Marshall
+date: 2022-11-30
+---

 Two old men sit opposed.
 One, we'll call Frank, sits with a grin, just happy to be there pushing pieces and listening.